Skip to main content

 Example

 The following example does not use transition times.
-For an example with transition times see SequenceVar.noOverlap.
+For example with transition times see SequenceVar.noOverlap.

 Let's consider a set of tasks that must be performed by a single machine.
-The machine is able to handle only one task at a time.
+The machine can handle only one task at a time.
 Each task is characterized by its length and a deadline.
-The goal is to schedule the tasks on the machine such that the number of missed deadlines is minimized.
+The goal is to schedule the tasks on the machine so that the number of missed deadlines is minimized.

 let tasks = [